Protesters hurl eggs as South Korea releases child rapist

 Cho was convicted of kidnaping and raping an 8-year-old girl at a church bathroom in Ansan in 2008 in a brutal attack that left her with severe, lasting injuries.
-The case shocked and horrified the nation and prompted an outpouring of public sympathy for the girl, which inspired a 2018 movie called “Hope.”
+The case shocked and horrified the nation and prompted an outpouring of public sympathy for the girl, which inspired a 2013 hit movie titled “Hope.”

 Around a million people since 2017 signed multiple online petitions to the president opposing Cho’s release, which had been dreaded by residents in Ansan for years.